Soxcroft/Traversal/README.md

 This project makes use of some of the programs in Princeton's Introduction to Programming in Java's standard library.
 The library can be found at: https://introcs.cs.princeton.edu/java/stdlib/

-The samples, pictures and project instructions were provided by Stelenbosch University.
+The samples, pictures and project instructions were provided by Stellenbosch University.